Why does my steering wheel shake when I hit the brakes?

-If you feel your steering wheel shake when braking, you most likely have warped front brake rotors.
+If you feel your steering wheel shake while you apply the brakes, you probably have warped or over heated, your front brake rotors.
 If you are not applying the brake pedal and the steering wheel still shakes, you may have another issue that should get checked out immediately.
-Either way, you should have your vehicle inspected to verify what is causing the shaking.

 - Braking down long steep hills.

 - Braking from high speed off of the freeway